-In its fifth year, DELTA provided funding for six projects, which were selected from a competitive field of 17 proposals.
-Each of the funded projects will deploy innovative uses of digital technology to enhance the university’s teaching and learning enterprise for a wide variety of populations, including Johns Hopkins graduates, undergraduates, faculty, patients, and the general public.
+In its sixth year, DELTA provided funding for five projects selected from a competitive field of 15 proposals.
+Each of the funded projects will deploy innovative uses of digital technology to enhance the university’s teaching and learning enterprise for a wide variety of populations, including Johns Hopkins graduates, undergraduates, faculty, students in the Center for Talent Youth programs, and the general public.

 Office of the Provost